wilsoncollin7/README-Generator/README.md

   - [Tests](#tests)
   - [Questions](#questions)

-  # Installation
+  ## Installation

-  asdfffffffff
+  install project

-  # Usage
+  ## Usage

-  asdfffffffff
+  useage of project

-  # License
+  ## License

-  asdfffffffff
+  This aplication is made with the

-  # Contributing
+  ## Contributing

-  asdfffffffff
+  contribute nothing

-  # Tests
+  ## Tests

-  asdfffffffff
+  test this

-  # Questions
+  ## Questions

-  asdfffffffff
+  For any questions you might have, you can email me at wilsoncollin7@gmail.com.
+You can also check out my [GitHub Profile](https://github.com/wilsoncollin7).